RenneLab/hybkit/example_05_fold_analysis/fold_analysis_notes.rst

 Example Pattern Analysis
 =====================

-This directory contains a sample analysis of Hyb-format and Vienna-format data, published in the quick Crosslinking and Sequencing of Hybrids (qCLASH) experiment described in:
+This directory contains a example analysis of Hyb-format and Vienna-format data, published in the quick Crosslinking and Sequencing of Hybrids (qCLASH) experiment described in:
 Gay, Lauren A., et al. "Modified cross-linking, ligation, and sequencing of hybrids (qCLASH) identifies Kaposi's Sarcoma-associated